 Base level Sapphire membership can get you personalized offers on mlife.com, including discounts on rooms and retail shops.

-If you are planning on staying in Las Vegas, it pays to sign up for this program.
+If you’re planning on staying in Las Vegas, it pays to sign up for this program.
 Tier credits to advance to the next level reset on October 1st each year.
-If you qualify for a higher tier, you will keep those benefits for at least one full year.
+If you qualify for a higher tier, you’ll keep those benefits for at least one full year.

 Kimpton Hotels & Restaurants – Karma Rewards